Healthcare in France

 Phew, I’d really dodged a bullet there.
 A week later all would be back to normal.

 Only that, after the week was up, and the root canal finished, the pain came back.
-Turned out I was one of an unlucky 20% or so with a failed treatment.
+Turned out I was one of the unlucky 20% or so who had a failed treatment.
 The hunt was on for a specialist, or else the tooth would have to come out.

 Well, there’s nothing like feeling as if a small freight train is rumbling around your head to get you motivated.
 I took the day off work and drove to one of the most prestigious teaching hospitals in the country—the workplace of France’s top COVID expert who had been a regular fixture on TV talk shows at the height of the pandemic.